Geeksltd/MSharp.Docs/how-to/stylingAndCSS/standardvsCustomCSS.md

 2- You want to change some elements of design and layout in a limited way.
 You either change the styles from the existing CSS framework or add your CSS library.

 3- Your website has a lot of unique UI/UX features and should have its own customized layout and design while ensuring consistency.
-This approach should be chosen with care as it requires a lot of effort and needs you to have UI/UX designers in your team.
+This approach should be chosen with care as it requires a lot of effort and needs having UI/UX designers in your team.

-## Supported CSS frameworks
+### Supported CSS frameworks
 M# natively support some common libraries like [Font Awesome](https://fontawesome.com/) and [Bootstarap](https://getbootstrap.com/), so you can use styles and classes from these libraries right away from CSS related methods in the model classes.

 Other libraries can be added as described [here](https://www.msharp.co.uk/#/how-to/javascript/addingLibrary).